-Data of the Rosetta spacecraft, space station experiments MSL, EXPOSE and MATROSHKA
+Data of the Rosetta spacecraft and space station experiments MSL

-The „Virtual Control Room“ is a feature on the DLR Website, where you will have access to telemetry data for the Missions ROSETTA, MSL (ISS), EXPOSE (ISS), MATROSHKA (ISS), coming straight from the control rooms of the Microgravity User Support Center (MUSC).
-This allows you to follow these missions.
+The „Virtual Control Room“ is a feature on the DLR Website, where you have access to some telemetry data for the Missions ROSETTA and EXPOSE (ISS), coming straight from the control rooms of the Microgravity User Support Center (MUSC).

-In the context of the Rosetta mission, a scientific probe is accompanied and examined the comet Churyumov-Gerasimenko.
-The highlight of the mission will be the landing of the small piggyback probe Philae onto the comet’s surface.
-The MUSC houses the Lander Control Center (LCC).
-The Philae team at LCC is responsible for the control and operation of the lander.
+In the context of the Rosetta mission, a scientific probe was accompanied and examined the comet Churyumov-Gerasimenko.
+The highlight of the mission was the landing of the small piggyback probe Philae onto the comet’s surface.
+The MUSC has housed the Lander Control Center (LCC).
+The Philae team at LCC was responsible for the control and operation of the lander.

-In the trays of the EXPOSE payload, different organisms and organic-chemical compounds are exposed to the extreme environmental conditions of open space to test their survivability; meanwhile, the intensity and composition of incoming radiation is measured.
+In the trays of the EXPOSE payload, different organisms and organic-chemical compounds were exposed to the extreme environmental conditions of open space to test their survivability; meanwhile, the intensity and composition of incoming radiation was measured.